hack-shack/glowfire/README.md

 ~/glowfire/beepy-sdk/src/rp2040-instructions.txt

 Remove all cables from the beepy.
-Turn the beepy off.
-Slide beepy power switch to left.
+Slide beepy power switch to left OFF.
 Connect your host computer to bottom USB-C port on beepy.
 Power on beepy in DFU mode:
-  * While holding End Call button, slide beepy power switch to right.
+  * While holding End Call button (rightmost of 5), slide beepy power switch to right ON.
   * Continue to hold End Call for 1 second, then release.
+  * RP2040 boots into DFU mode.
+It appears on host computer as a mounted drive.

-On host computer, drag rp2040-firmware.uf2 file onto mounted RPI_RP2 disk.
-It should copy the file.
+On host computer, drag rp2040-firmware.uf2 file onto mounted RPI_RP2 drive.
+It should copy the firmware file.
-On host computer, eject RPI-RP2 disk.
+On host computer, eject RPI-RP2 drive.
 Power cycle beepy.
 On beepy, slide power switch to left OFF, then right ON.
 It should boot.
 When beepy turns on, its LED is red.
 When glowfire starts, its LED turns off.